-The MVME240x supports both little-endian (e.g., Windows NT) and bigendian (e.g., AIX) software.
+The MVME240x supports both little-endian (for example, Windows NT) and big-endian (for example, AIX) software.
 The PowerPC processor and the VMEbus are inherently big-endian, while the PCI bus is inherently little-endian.
 The following sections summarize how the MVME240x handles software and hardware differences in big- and little-endian operations.
-For further details on endian considerations, refer to the MVME2400-Series VME Processor Module Programmer's Reference Guide.
+For further details on endian considerations, refer to the MVME2400 Series VME Processor Module Programmer's Reference Guide.